 LLM Career Services

-Penn Law’s Career Planning & Professionalism Office (CPP) is designed to assist students with their job searches and with enhancing their professional skills.
+The University of Pennsylvania Carey Law School’s Career Planning & Professionalism Office (CPP) is designed to assist students with their job searches and with enhancing their professional skills.

 LLM students, who are considering new employment opportunities, as well as those planning to return to their current employer, are encouraged to utilize CP&P.

-Penn Law has an LLM and International Career Counselor, who organizes programs designed specifically to LLM students, including resume and cover letter drafting, and on networking, an interview skills programs, training in various electronic and other sources to give you information about employers, a mock interview program, and an attorney mentor program.
+The Law School has an LLM and International Career Counselor, who organizes programs designed specifically to LLM students, including resume and cover letter drafting, and on networking, an interview skills programs, training in various electronic and other sources to give you information about employers, a mock interview program, and an attorney mentor program.
 CP&P also brings in various speakers throughout the year.
 In addition, CP&P asks recent graduates to come back each year to speak about the job search process from their point of view.

 CP&P counselors also work with LLMs individually to assist with designing a personalized job search strategy.
 They will review your resume and cover letters, conduct mock interviews, and answer career-related questions.

 CP&P also markets our LLM students to the legal community.
 We send out brochures to firms, corporations, and banks that highlight the advantages of hiring LLMs.
 In past years, members of our staff have written articles and lectured in legal arenas with the sole purpose of publicizing our LLMs, in the hope of generating more employment opportunities.
-In addition, Penn Law students are welcome to participate in the International Student Interview Program (“ISIP”), hosting in New York City each January.
+In addition, Law School students are welcome to participate in the International Student Interview Program (“ISIP”), hosting in New York City each January.
 Learn more about ISIP.

 However, be advised that CP&P does not obtain employment opportunities for students.
 It is incumbent upon all students, JD students and LLM students alike, to work very hard on their own job searches, making contacts with employers, pursuing opportunities, and following up on all possibilities.